dagger/dagger/docs/current/guides/194031-kubernetes.md

 The minimum required components are:

-- **Kubernetes cluster**, consisting of support nodes and runner nodes.
+- Kubernetes cluster, consisting of support nodes and runner nodes.
   - Runner nodes host CI runners and Dagger Engines.
   - Support nodes host support and management tools, such as certificate management, runner controller & other functions.
-- **Certificates manager**, required by Runner controller for Admission Webhook.
+- Certificates manager, required by Runner controller for Admission Webhook.
-- **Runner controller**, responsible for managing CI runners in response to CI job requests.
+- Runner controller, responsible for managing CI runners in response to CI job requests.
   - CI runners are the workhorses of a CI/CD system.
 They execute the jobs that are defined in the CI/CD pipeline.
-- **Dagger Engine** on each runner node, running alongside one or more CI runners.
+- Dagger Engine on each runner node, running alongside one or more CI runners.
   - Responsible for running Dagger pipelines and caching intermediate and final build artifacts.

 In this architecture: